pmbmc/ifdocs/docs/README.md

 ### Detailed description:

 The Azure Data Factory plugin for Control-M enables the integration of ADF pipelines with the rest of your application ecosystem, allowing for a true hyper automated application stack.
+True enterprise orchestration enables continuous SLA and business process management.

 ![workflow](./images/pipelineworkflow.png)